kelmryan/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ]  Create an Amazon EMR cluster.
 Query the data by using Amazon EMR, and store the results in Amazon S3.
 Visualize the data in Amazon QuickSight.
 - [ ]  Create an Amazon Redshift cluster.
 Query the data in Amazon Redshift, and upload the results to Amazon S3.
 Visualize the data in Amazon QuickSight.

+### A company's cloud operations team wants to standardize resource remediation.
+The company wants to provide a standard set of governance evaluations and remediations to all member accounts in its organization in AWS Organizations.
+Which self-managed AWS service can the company use to meet these requirements with the LEAST amount of operational effort?
+- [ ] AWS Security Hub compliance standards
+- [x] AWS Config conformance packs
+- [ ] AWS CloudTrail
+- [ ] AWS Trusted Advisor

+### A company is designing a website that will be hosted on Amazon S3.How should users be prevented from linking directly to the assets in the S3 bucket?

+- [ ] Create a static website, then update the bucket policy to require users to access the resources with the static website URL.
+- [x] Create an Amazon CloudFront distribution with an origin access control (OAC) and update the bucket policy to grant permission to the OAC only.
+- [ ] Create a static website, then configure an Amazon Route 53 record set with an alias pointing to the static website.
+Provide this URL to users.
+- [ ] Create an Amazon CloudFront distribution with an AWS WAF web ACL that permits access to the origin server through the distribution only.

+### A company wants to build an immutable infrastructure for its software applications.
+The company wants to test the software applications before sending traffic to them.
+The company seeks an efficient solution that limits the effects of application bugs.Which combination of steps should a solutions architect recommend?
+(Select TWO.)
+- [ ] Use AWS CloudFormation to update the production infrastructure and roll back the stack if the update fails.
+- [x] Apply Amazon Route 53 weighted routing to test the staging environment and gradually increase the traffic as the tests pass.
+- [ ] Apply Amazon Route 53 failover routing to test the staging environment and fail over to the production environment if the tests pass.
+- [x] Use AWS CloudFormation with a parameter set to the staging value in a separate environment other than the production environment.
+- [ ] Use AWS CloudFormation to deploy the staging environment with a snapshot deletion policy and reuse the resources in the production environment if the tests pass.

+### Cost Explorer is showing charges higher than expected for Amazon Elastic Block Store (Amazon EBS) volumes connected to application servers in a production account.
+A significant portion of the charges from Amazon EBS are from volumes that were created as Provisioned IOPS SSD (io2) volume types.
+Controlling costs is the highest priority for this application.
+Which steps should the user take to analyze and reduce the EBS costs without incurring any application downtime?
+(Select TWO.)
+- [x] Use the Amazon EC2 ModifyInstanceAttribute action to enable EBS optimization on the application server instances.
+- [ ] Use the Amazon CloudWatch GetMetricData action to evaluate the read/write operations and read/write bytes of each volume.
+- [ ] Use the Amazon EC2 ModifyVolume action to reduce the size of the underutilized io2 volumes.
+- [x] Use the Amazon EC2 ModifyVolume action to change the volume type of the underutilized io2 volumes to General Purpose SSD (gp3).
+- [ ] Use an Amazon S3 PutBucketPolicy action to migrate existing volume snapshots to Amazon S3 Glacier Flexible Retrieval.

 **[⬆ Back to Top](#table-of-contents)**